A2Zadeh/CMU-Crowd/README.md

 ```

 ### Launching Jobs
-For a step by step process on launching a job, refer to the [tutorial].
+For a step by step process on launching a job, refer to the [tutorial](tutorial.md).
 ## Built With
 [Django](https://www.djangoproject.com/)